thowchang/risk_awareness/cyber-security-risks.md

-# Cyber Security Risks Gamification
+# Cyber Security Risks

 # Your Assignment
 The organsation is having a lot of audit issues of weak cyber risk awareness.

-# Hotspots
+# Gamification

 | Attacks                             | Description                |
 | ------------------------------------------ | ---------------------------------- |